How to hide files and folders on Mac using Terminal

 chflags nohidden

-Drag the file or folder to the end of the command in the Terminal window and then hit Return.
+3) Drag the hidden file or folder to the end of the command in the Terminal window and then hit the enter / return key.
+Your secret file or folder will now be visible in Finder once again.
+If it does not, go to the Force Quit window and relaunch Finder.

 Terminal Command Unhide File Folder